Sapphire-Digital-Interns-Master/code_challenges/beta_challenges/beta_challenges.md

-# Week Two Challenges
+# Beta Challenges

-Copy the challenges into your named directory *in a week_two_challenges directory.*
+Copy the challenges into your named directory *in a beta_challenges directory.*

 Complete the challenges in the following order: